 The Egyptians believed that a soul (ka/ba) was made up of many parts; in addition to the body itself, known by a term which translates as the sum of the bodily parts.
 Another version is remains.

-The god Atum created the world, using his own magic—perhaps his own sperm.
-Because the world was made by magic, it was imbued with magic, and so was every living thing upon it.
-When humans were made, that magic took the form of soul, an eternal force which resided within every human being.
+Because the world was made by magic, it was magic, and so was every living thing upon it.
+When humans were made, that magic took the form of soul, an eternal force inside every person.

-Funerary texts detail the parts of the soul: physical body (ht), spiritual body (sh), name or identity (rin), double (ka), personality (ba), heart (jb), shadow (swt), power or form (shm); the combined spirits of a dead person who has successfully completed its transition to the afterlife is akh.
+The parts of the soul: physical body (ht), spiritual body (sh), name or identity (rin), double (ka), personality (ba), heart (jb), shadow (swt), power or form (shm); the re-combined all of these in the afterlife (akh).

 1. ht, physical body

-Herodotus observed that grieving families were given a choice as to the type of mummification preferred: The best and most expensive kind is said to represent [Osiris], the next best is somewhat inferior and cheaper, while the third is cheapest of all.
+Herodotus says grieving families were given a choice as to the type of mummification preferred: The best and most expensive kind is said to represent [Osiris], the next best is somewhat inferior and cheaper, while the third is cheapest of all.

-Eternal existence was by no means assured.
+Eternal existence was not assured.
 Before a person could be judged by the gods, they had to be awakened through a series of funerary rites designed to reanimate their remains.

-The main ceremony, the opening of the mouth, performed during internment, was to wake up each section of the body: brain, head, limbs, so that the spiritual body, sh, would manifest.
+The opening of the mouth, performed during interment, woke up each section of the body, bit by bit: brain, head, limbs, so that the spiritual body, sh, would manifest.

 2. sh, spiritual body

-If all the rites, ceremonies, and preservation rituals for the ẖt were observed correctly, and the deceased was found worthy of passing through, the sh, a representation of the physical body, formed.
+If all rites, ceremonies, and preservation rituals for the ẖt were observed, and the deceased was worthy of passing through, the sh, a representation of the physical body, formed.

 3. rin, name